Required Application Material

 - Minimum GPA of 3.0 in the last 60 credit hours of coursework

-The GPiBS Application will open on September 1, 2021.
-Applicants must have a completed application by December 1, 2021, in order to ensure a full review.
+The GPiBS Application will open on August 1, 2022.
+The application priority deadline is December 1, 2022. *Applications and all materials must be received by December 1st to be guaranteed review.
+The application deadline is January 15, 2023.
 Applications will be accepted after the deadline; however, late submissions are not guaranteed to be reviewed.
 Applicants who are offered acceptance must make a final decision by April 15, 2022, to guarantee admission.
+Please email us at GPiBS@ouhsc.edu with any questions.

 The Application: Follow the step-by-step instructions to complete the online application via the 'Apply OUHSC' service via the OUHSC Office of Admissions and Records.